communityinclusion/communityinclusion.org/src/pages/news/2024-01-16_press-release.md

 * * *

-BOSTON, MA – The Institute for Community Inclusion (ICI) at the University of Massachusetts (UMass) Boston, in collaboration with the International Disability Alliance (IDA) and the African Disability Forum (ADF), has been awarded a grant from the US Department of State to launch the third round (FY 2023) of the [Professional Fellows Program on Inclusive Civic Engagement](http://www.pfpinclusion.org/).
+BOSTON, MA – The ICI at the University of Massachusetts (UMass) Boston, in collaboration with the International Disability Alliance (IDA) and the African Disability Forum (ADF), has been awarded a grant from the US Department of State to launch the third round (FY 2023) of the [Professional Fellows Program on Civic Engagement](http://www.pfpinclusion.org/).
 This program, designed for emerging leaders in East Africa, aims to facilitate exchange and implementation of best practices for disability-inclusive civic engagement.

 The program will support approximately 12 mid-career disability rights professionals (Fellows) from **Kenya, Tanzania, Uganda, and Ethiopia** to participate in a 5-week intensive Fellowship Program in Spring 2025.
 The program includes a placement with US host organizations to enhance leadership and professional skills.